Strongly correlated doped hole carriers in the superconducting nickelates: Their location, local many-body state, and low-energy effective Hamiltonian

-Our analysis above provides some clear indication of how this new high-temperature superconductor family compares with the well-studied but still unsolved cuprates.
-At the above-eV scale, the different chemical nature of Ni and Cu atoms renders the new family quite different from the cuprates.
+Our analysis above provides some clear indication of how this high-temperature superconductor family compares with the well-studied but still unsolved cuprates.
+At the above eV scale, the different chemical nature of Ni and Cu atoms renders this family quite different from the cuprates.
 An essential aspect is the quantitatively weaker involvement of oxygen orbitals in hosting the hole carriers owing to Ni-$d$ orbitals' higher chemical energy.
 This would surely be reflected in the spectral distribution of most experimental spectroscopes at the 10eV scale.

-Interestingly at sub-eV scale, owing to the strong Coulomb interaction, Tab.~\ref{tab2} shows that other than a slightly smaller energy scale than the cuprates, the emergent low-energy Hamiltonian of the new nickelate family resembles the cuprates extremely well.
-It is therefore not surprising that besides the unconventional superconductivity, the new family also demonstrate many unusual and puzzling low-energy behaviors~\cite{Li} observed in the cuprates~\cite{Takenaka2003}, for example, the lack of saturation of high-temperature resistivity (so-called ``bad metal'' behavior) and the linear temperature dependence of low-temperature resistivity (so-called ``strange metal'' behavior).
+Interestingly, at sub-eV scale, owing to the strong Coulomb interaction, Table~\ref{tab2} shows that other than a slightly smaller energy scale than the cuprates, the emergent low-energy Hamiltonian of this nickelate family resembles the cuprates extremely well.
+It is therefore not surprising that besides the unconventional superconductivity, this family also demonstrates many unusual and puzzling low-energy behaviors~\cite{Li} observed in the cuprates~\cite{Takenaka2003}, for example, the lack of saturation of high-temperature resistivity (so-called ``bad metal'' behavior) and the linear temperature dependence of low-temperature resistivity (so-called ``strange metal'' behavior).
 As more experimental observations are conducted, we expect more reports of resemblance in the low-energy electronic structure and physical behavior.